Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- Response to this actiavtion is different in different types of cells
 ###### Inositol Phospholipids
 - Lipids that can be converted into second messengers
+- Can be found in small concentrations in the plasma membrane
+	- Located near membrane-bound receptors and can easily interact with them.
+- **Phosphatidylinositol (PI)** is the main one
+	- Kinases phosphorylate to form PI-Phosphate (PIP) and PI-Biphos

 #### Changes in Signal Transduction Pathways 4.4